-During metal dissolution, metal oxide reaction and metal hydroxide reaction start the chemical association of brij-30 molecules, with the metal surface through the oxygen ion pair of electron interaction turning to chemical reaction and probably, forming intermediate species (M-In){ads} or (M-In-OH){ads} or (M-H-In){ads} and thereby resulting in irregular slopes.
+During metal dissolution, metal oxide reaction and metal hydroxide reaction start the chemical association of PEGME molecules, with the metal surface through the oxygen lone pair of electron interaction turning to chemical reaction and probably, forming intermediate species $(M-In){ads}$, or $(M-In-OH){ads}$ or $(M-H-In){ads}$, and thereby resulting in irregular slopes.
+Corrosion current density decreases with concentration and its inhibition efficiency decreases with the rise of temperature.
+It is suggested that ferrous hydroxide adsorption at the metal surface is assumed by Lewis acid base type bonding, the oxygen atom in the hydroxyl groups being the electron donor.